BtoB 4U

-BtoB 4U (Korean: 비투비 포유; RR: Bitubi poyu; stylized as BTOB 4U) is the second official sub-unit of South Korean boy band BtoB formed under Cube Entertainment.
+BtoB 4U (Korean: 비투비 포유; RR: Bitubi poyu; stylized in all caps) is the second official sub-unit of South Korean boy band BtoB formed under Cube Entertainment.
 The sub-group consisted of members who have completed their military service Eunkwang, Minhyuk, Changsub and Peniel, who is exempt from conscription.
-They debuted on November 16, 2020, with the EP Inside, and made their debut stage on MBC Music's Show Champion on November 18.
+They debuted on November 16, 2020, with the extended play (EP) Inside.

 History

-2020–present: Formation and debut, Kingdom: Legendary War.
+2020–2021: Formation and debut, Kingdom: Legendary War.

-The quartet first activity as an unofficial unit at Naver Now BTOB NOW: Our Concert, a show hosted by Eunkwang, Minhyuk, Changsub and Peniel, and was air for 3 weeks starting October 27.
+The quartet’s first activity as an unofficial unit was the Naver Now show BTOB NOW: Our Concert, which was hosted by Eunkwang, Minhyuk, Changsub and Peniel, and was aired for 3 weeks starting October 27.
 Throughout the broadcast, the quartet performed numerous songs on 'BtoB Masterpiece One Bar Live' and communicated freely with fans through 'Real-time Q&A'.
 Their last episode was on November 18.

-BtoB 4U is a sub-unit of BtoB, formed four years after BtoB Blue, and composed of four members from BtoB's brother line, Eunkwang, Minhyuk, Changsub and Peniel.
-The group was formed due to other BtoB members' military white flag.
+BtoB 4U is a sub-unit of BtoB, formed four years after BtoB Blue, and is composed of Eunkwang, Minhyuk, Changsub and Peniel.
+The group was formed due to other BtoB members' military enlistment.
 The name BtoB 4U is the name given by Minhyuk's brother.
 On Kang Han-na's Volume Up, Minhyuk stated "It's not my idea.
 My brother asked me, 'How's the name For You?'."
-The name contains double meaning of 'For you' and '4 members united'.
+The name contains a double meaning of 'For you' and '4 members united'.
 It also refers to how there are four members in the unit.
 Other unit names that were selected after a public survey are BtoB Sky, BtoB Purple, BtoB Black, TeleToB, and SaToB (4 ToB).